Last Updated on August 13, 2023

 Enjoy an impressive vista from Carlsten Fortress as you look down upon the island’s colorful collection of wooden holiday homes.
 Beyond are sailing boats of all shapes and sizes, alongside rugged rocks and the navy-blue ocean.

 Stay at the former residence of King Oscar II, Grand Hotel Marstrand.
 The newer Havshotellet Marstrand is just opposite the island.
 It has a superb spa designed to reflect its natural coastal setting with treatments to match.
 From its restaurant, you can enjoy the sunset view over the island.

 8 ) “Wallander’s Ystad”

-Best-selling author Henning Mankell has put the city of Ystad on the world map with his detective stories about Police Superintendent Kurt Wallander, a bachelor who grapples with murder investigations and difficult criminal cases in Ystad and its surroundings and with his private life.
-The popular books have been adapted for the screen, and you can now go on a guided tour in an old veteran fire engine around Ystad and listen to stories about the films and the books.
+In his private bachelor life, Wallander grapples with murder investigations and complicated criminal cases in Ystad and its surroundings.
+The books, adapted for the screen, are exceptionally popular in Sweden.
+You can now go on a guided tour in an old veteran fire engine around the city.
+In addition you’ll hear stories about the films and the books.

 Relics of it exist to this day, most notably the Ringmuren, a two-mile medieval stone wall that encircles the city.
 The wall and Visby’s many other preserved medieval structures have earned its designation as a UNESCO World Heritage Site.

-Beyond history and cuisine, Visby is also one of the ideal places on Gotland to take in the island’s art scene.
-The best time to do this is in early June, when artists and artisans open their studios to the public.
+Beyond history and cuisine, Visby is also one of the ideal places on Gotland to enjoy the island’s art scene.
+The best time to do this is in early June when artists and artisans open their studios to the public.